About Edsby & User Data

 Adjusting Edsby to Match Policy

-Sometimes, the granularity of access is not specified in any national/provincial/state policy or legislation, but instead is based on the policies of the specific education organization that has chosen Edsby.
+In some cases, the granularity of access is not specified in specific legislation or policy, but instead is based on the policies of the specific education organization that has chosen Edsby.
 In areas like these, Edsby may be tailored by the education organization to implement the policy it feels is appropriate.

 Edsby provides mechanisms to configure the particular access capabilities available to each role on a per-organization basis.
 This enables the organization to tune the level of information access that Edsby provides to match their policies.
-For example, the organization may decide to turn on or turn off student-to-student messaging in Edsby.
+For example, some organizations opt to turn on or turn off student-to-student or even parent-to-teacher messaging in Edsby.

 Edsby is intended to reflect the policies of the education organization which has chosen to use Edsby.